5 steps to emotional wellbeing

 What does being well mean to you?
 And by being well I mean emotionally well.
 That is to say that your emotions are well.

-Emotional wellness is about the way that you run your own life, about being in charge of your own life.
+Emotional wellbeing is also about the way that you run your own life, about being in charge of your own life and being able to take responsibility for it.
 It is about leading your own life in a way that nourishes you and produces positive results which give you a feeling of wellbeing.

 As Medical News Today succinctly states: